lbpapers/lbp-poc/_posts/1989-01-01-gcowe-1989-pressing-forward-to-ad-2000.md

 <p>In three separate sessions, GCOWE participants met in small working groups to review and revise the big-picture plan.
 They generated 300 pages of suggestions for Barrett and his task force to consider, and a number indicated their willingness to help implement one or more of the 104 action points.</p>

 <p>But the big-picture plan generated tension as well as excitement.
 A minority of participants expressed concerns that the plan could be perceived as top-down, ignoring grassroots input, that its theological base and spiritual emphasis needed strengthening, and that it was too detailed to be effectively communicated to their constituencies.
-In a “review and clarification” statement issued the final day of the consultation, the GCOWE steering committee switched gears and characterized the kaleidoscopic plan, not as a collective action plan, but as something that “would become part of our ongoing ‘tool boxes,’ challenging our thinking and helping equip us in decision-making.”
+In a “review and clarification” statement issued the final day of the consultation, the GCOWE steering committee switched gears and characterized the kaleidoscopic plan, not as a collective action plan, but as something that “would become part of our ongoing ‘tool boxes,’ challenging our thinking and helping equip us in decision-making.”</p>

-Fracas in the Family</p>
+<h3>Fracas in the Family</h3>

 <p>Soon other points of tension began to emerge.
 Latin American participants, in a “statement of concern” about Roman Catholic participation in the consultation, said “the religious-political force of the Roman Catholic Church is using all means available and is in fact the most fierce opponent to all evangelistic efforts on our part.”
 Only a half dozen Catholics were present at GCOWE 2000, but the Latins protested the inclusion of the Evangelization 2000 plan as a featured case study and declared that cooperation with Catholics “goes beyond our historical and biblical commitment.”</p>